Home » Koh Chang » Nightlife

 Even though the near neighbour to Lonely Beach, nightlife in Bailan Beach is almost negligible.

-Down on the sand at the southern end, Lisca Beach (closed in rainy season) is a lovely location for a sundowner.
+• Down on the sand at the southern end, the Italian run Lisca Beach (closed in rainy season) is perhaps the pick of the bunch, great to wile away an afternoon on this tiny stretch of sand and of course, a perfect location for a sundowner.

-• For sports, the English owned 3 Trees Guesthouse shows all of the Premiership games.
+• For sports, the English owned 3 Trees Guesthouse shows all of the Premiership games – that’s by the bridge at the northern end.

 Like Bailan, you don’t head to Bang Bao to party but there are still a couple of spots worth exploring.

-• For sundowners, Cliff Cottage has a great terrace looking over the bay at the rear.
+• For sundowners, the resort Cliff Cottage offers a laid back two floor terrace looking out over a cove behind the northern side of the bay.

 • Perched on the hillside on the way to Bang Bao, Hippy Hill is a slowly growing bar from one of Lonely Beach’s Thai veterans – live music on offer from time to time.